 - Counter Seating

-A kitchen is an integral part of home design, nowadays they’re often a bit larger than they used to be and people prefer to put them on display within the home.
-Open kitchens make the space feel larger but also allow for a more interactive and inclusive means of living.
+A kitchen is an integral part of home design, nowadays, they’re often a bit larger than they used to be, and people prefer to put them on display within the home.
+Open kitchens make the space feel larger and allow for a more interactive and inclusive means of living.

 Exposed Brick

-Exposed Brick is the most ubiquitous architectural feature of New York Lofts.
-Loft buildings were typically built with brick walls at the building perimeter.
-You may have exposed brick in your loft or you may not.
-It is very likely that some of the walls are brick even if they are covered with sheetrock or plaster.
-These finishes can be removed to reveal the brick below.
+Exposed brick might be the most ubiquitous architectural feature of New York Lofts.
+Loft buildings were typically built with brick exterior walls at the building perimeter.
+Some of the walls are likely brick, even if they are covered with drywall or plaster.
+You can remove these finishes to reveal the brick behind.
 It is always best to probe the walls first before committing to opening large portions of the walls.
-Exposed brick is almost synonymous with New York City Loft Design but some people do not like it.
-Of course you also have to consider the condition of the bricks, as in some buildings the brick may look better than in others.
+Exposed brick is almost synonymous with New York City Loft Design, but some people do not like it.
+Of course, you also have to consider the condition of the bricks, as in some buildings, the brick may look better than in others.

 Black Metal and Glass

 Black Steel and Glass Doors are a great look for a loft.
-This will depend on how you use the space but in the example below you can see black steel and glass double doors with sidelights to a home office in a Chelsea Loft.
-We have another post you can see if you want to read more about Adding a Home Office.
+Depending on how you use the space, you may or may not want something like this.
+In the example below, you can see black steel and glass double doors with sidelights to a home office in a Loft in Chelsea.
+You can see another post if you want to read more about Adding a Home Office.

 Industrial Hardware

 Lofts have their origins in industrial buildings.
-It is therefore quite fitting to incorporate some industrial features.
-This is of course up to personal taste and is not for everyone but it can bring some nice details for someone looking to have a more industrial modern loft feel.
+It is fitting to incorporate some industrial features.
+An industrial feel is, of course, up to personal taste and is not for everyone, but it can bring some nice details for someone looking to have a more Industrial Loft Design.

-Tall doors go well with high ceilings, even if the ceilings aren’t so tall you can still try to put large doors in your loft, the bigger the better.
-In the photo below, we installed a door that was orange stained wood against a concrete wall but the material and color could be anything.
-The tall doors make the space feel more grand and is a very strong architectural move in a modern loft apartment design.
+Tall doors go well with high ceilings.
+Even if the ceilings aren’t so high, you can still try to put large doors in your loft.
+The bigger, the better.
+In the photo below, we installed an orange-stained wood door against a concrete wall finish wall.
+The tall doors make the space feel grand and are a decisive architectural move in a modern loft apartment.

 Wide Plank Floors

 A wide plank floor is a great look for a loft.
 The picture below is of a 10″ rift cut White Oak Floor.
-This is modern, simple, and elegant.
+A wide plank floor is modern, simple, and elegant.
+When you have a vast open space like the loft below, you can use a wider plank floor to balance out the scale.
+The wide plank creates a great visual enhancement to the space.

 Large Loft Wall Art

-Lofts have large spaces with high ceilings giving you lots of bare walls to play with.
+Lofts have large spaces with high ceilings, giving you large bare walls to play with.
 These are great for hanging art.
-Lofts like the JLWQA lofts in SoHo and Tribeca were originally artist lofts.
-It is great to have a reference back to this history while decorating your home.
+Many NYC lofts were originally JLWQA which means Joint Live & Working Quarters for Artists.
+These are often in SoHo and Tribeca.
+It is great to reference the history and origins of lofts while decorating your home.

 Accent Lights

-Lighting can really set the mood and lofts are apartments that can handle quite a bit of mood.
+Lighting can set the mood, and lofts are apartments that can handle quite a bit of mood.
 Adding accent lighting can be a great way to add a bit of drama to a space.

 Loft Apartment Design

-Lofts have their own natural character but you must make it your own.
-Take your needs and wants as the first step to design and then move onto the aesthetic decisions.
-These choices will come from personal taste, project goals, budget, and your attitude to the loft’s own architectural features.
-As an architect, I study design and construction, but these are complicated and quite involved issues.
+Lofts have their natural character, but you must make it your own.
+Take your needs and wants as the first step to design and then move on to the aesthetic decisions.
+These choices will come from personal taste, project goals, budget, and your attitude to the loft’s architectural features.
+I study design and construction as an architect, but these are complicated and quite involved issues.
 Every project is different and must be assessed on its own unique characteristics.
-This post does not assume to cover every possible issue or condition but provide a general overview of the topic.

 Thank You for Reading Our Blog Post on Loft Apartment Design Ideas

 I hope this was helpful.
-If you would like to speak with an architect about a potential project you can contact us directly.
+You can contact us directly at Fontan Architecture if you would like to speak with an architect about a potential project.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 20 years where he has designed renovations and new developments of various building types.